plus3it/scc-formula/README.md

 # scc-formula
-Salt formula to install and configure the SCAP Compliance Checker for Windows
+Salt formula to install and configure the SCAP Compliance Checker

-## IMPORTANT:
+## IMPORTANT

 The SCAP Compliance Checker is not a publicly available software package.
 You must have a U.S. Government CAC, or a .gov or .mil email address, to get access